Digital divide in Germany: Effects of the digital divide in Germany

 Germany is known to have a moderate level of economic inequality and social mobility.
 Social mobility in Germany is heading downward, and according Dr. Reinhard Pollak there are four obstacles for upward social mobility.
 The first is educational upbringing deficits due from parents to their children that impede development in the early years.
 Another obstacle is the type of school based on low and high social backgrounds of the children and their performance gap between the different classes of the children.
 The blocking of vocational opportunities on early teens also block upward social mobility.
 Finally, career paths for adults are minimal due to adequate funding and unclear framework of career opportunities.
 All of these factors that prevent upward social mobility in Germany hinder proper technological education for children with poor education, and therefore increases the digital divide in Germany.

 Political affiliation is a reason for people in Germany to use technology.
-Before the internet there weren't too many sources of information and now off-liners are concerned about new contents on the internet about the, "explicit and radical political contents.
-Federal and State government and Germany university politics are in support for improving internet utilization under academic research and teaching conditions.
-There are two important measures: (1) The Hochschulbauförderungsgesetz (University Support Act) and the (2) the Hochschulsonderprogramm III (HSPIII) (University Special Plan III).
+Before the internet there weren't too many sources of information and now off-liners are concerned about new contents on the internet about the "explicit and radical political contents".
+Federal and State governments and Germany university politics are in support for improving internet utilization under academic research and teaching conditions.
+There are two important measures: The Hochschulbauförderungsgesetz (University Support Act) and the Hochschulsonderprogramm III (HSPIII) (University Special Plan III).
 Financial contribution by the states and federal government are due to the goal of bridging the digital divide in Germany.

 Availability and accessibility of education and technology in rural and peripheral areas in Germany measure to be limited compared to urban areas.
 With government interference, rural and peripheral areas are utilizing internet access through Mobile Internet cafés (MIC) and the Mobile Internet School (MobIS).
-Internet access and use in rural areas are continuing to grow, but the key is for it to grow quick enough to keep the digital diving between urban and rural areas as small as possible.
+Internet access and use in rural areas is continuing to grow, but the key is for it to grow quick enough to keep the digital divide between urban and rural areas as small as possible.